Revolutionary Government Junta of El Salvador: Third Junta

-After the resignation of Majano Ramos on 13 December 1980, the Third Revolutionary Government Junta was formed.
-It consisted of the members of the previous junta: Colonel Gutiérrez Avendaño, Duarte, Morales Ehrlich, and Ávalos Navarrete.
-Duarte served as the President of the junta while Colonel Gutiérrez Avendaño served as Vice President.
+After the resignation of Majano on 13 December 1980, the Third Revolutionary Government Junta was formed.
+It consisted of the members of the previous junta: Gutiérrez, Duarte, Morales Ehrlich, and Ávalos Navarrete.
+Duarte served as the President of the junta while Gutiérrez served as vice president.
 The third junta continued the implementation of the agrarian reforms and promised democratization.
 The United States, under President Ronald Reagan, continued economic aid and diplomatic support to the junta.

 The FMLN launched the "Final Offensive" to overthrow the government and take control of the country on 10 January 1981.
 The junta contained the offensive, and by the end of January, the offensive ended in a strategic failure for the FMLN, but they did prove that they were a capable fighting force.
 The junta responded to the offensive by launching their own scorched-earth offensive in March 1981 in northern El Salvador.

-On 17 March 1982, 4 Dutch journalists and 5 FMLN guerrillas were ambushed by the army near the town of El Paraíso, Chalatenango, with 8 being killed in the attack.
+On 17 March 1982, 4 Dutch journalists and 5 FMLN guerrillas were ambushed by the army near the town of Santa Rita, Chalatenango, with 8 being killed in the attack.
 The attack outraged many, especially in the Netherlands, where people demanded the removal of the junta from power.
 Duarte stated that it was not an attack but instead simply an accident and that the journalists were caught in the crossfire between army soldiers and FMLN guerrillas.

 Democratization

 In order to democratize the country, the junta scheduled a legislative election for 28 March 1982 and a presidential election for 29 April 1982.
 The legislative election resulted in the Christian Democratic Party (PDC) gaining the most seats at 24.
 The Nationalist Republican Alliance (ARENA) gained 19, the National Conciliation Party (PCN) gained 14, and other minor parties gained the final 3 seats.
 During the presidential election, only members of the Constitutional Assembly were allowed to vote.
-The PDC, PCN, and minor Democratic Action (AD) joined in a coalition and elected Álvaro Alfredo Magaña Borja as president, defeating ARENA candidate, Hugo César Barrera, by a margin of 36 to 17 with 7 abstentions.
-D'Aubuisson accused Colonel Gutiérrez Avendaño of fixing the election in Magaña Borja's favor.
-Magaña Borja was inaugurated as President of El Salvador on 2 May 1982, the first civilian president since Arturo Araujo in 1931.
+The PDC, PCN, and minor Democratic Action (AD) joined in a coalition and elected Álvaro Magaña as president, defeating ARENA candidate, Hugo César Barrera, by a margin of 36 to 17 with 7 abstentions.
+D'Aubuisson accused Gutiérrez of fixing the election in Magaña's favor.
+Magaña was inaugurated as president of El Salvador on 2 May 1982, the first civilian president since Arturo Araujo in 1931.

-The assumption of Magaña Borja ended the rule of the Revolutionary Government Junta of El Salvador.
-Duarte continued to serve in politics and became President in 1984 while Colonel Gutiérrez Avendaño retired from military life.
+The assumption of Magaña ended the rule of the Revolutionary Government Junta of El Salvador.
+Duarte continued to serve in politics and became president in 1984 while Gutiérrez retired from military life.